markusthoemmes/kata-containers/.digitalocean/README.md

 The App Platform team maintains a private fork for the purposes of building patched kata-container, linux, and QEMU binaries.
-This mechanism should be exercised for every kata-containers update used in App Platform's [doks-runtimes](https://github.com/digitalocean/doks-runtimes?$) node upgrader.
+This mechanism should be exercised for every kata-containers update used in App Platform's [doks-runtimes](https://github.com/digitalocean/doks-runtimes?$) node upgrade tooling.

 ## Versions
 The kata containers project selects component versions based upon the [versions.yaml](../versions.yaml) file in the root of the project.